rofl0r/rcb2/README.md

 that survived.
 All referenced files are then recursively processed in the exact same manner, until the complete list is created.
 As a C preprocessor is a pretty simple program, this is a very quick process.
-Currently it is done sequentially, but it could be parallelized relatively easily (instead of recursing, one could simply spawn a new thread when a new dependency that wasn't processed yet is found).

 After the complete list of dependencies is known, they are passed to the compiler.
 That's it.